permittedio/permitted.io/_pages/home.md

       url: "/start"
 excerpt: "Empowering your software usage with real-time Floating Licensing"
 intro:
-  - excerpt: permitted.io is not just a licensing platform; it’s a paradigm shift in how software licensing should work.
+  - excerpt: permitted.io is not just a licensing platform; it’s a paradigm shift in how software licensing should work!
 feature_row:
   - image_path: /assets/images/splash/developer.svg
     title: Seamless Scalability